killergerbah/asbplayer/README.md

 | `Ctrl+Left/Right` or `Shift+Left/Right`   | Adjust offset to previous/next subtitle                                                                                         |
 | `Ctrl+Shift+Left/Right`                   | Adjust offset by +/- 100ms                                                                                                      |

-### Common issues
+## Common issues
-- asbplayer isn't detecting streaming video.
+### asbplayer isn't detecting streaming video.
 - Try refreshing both the asbplayer tab and the video in the other tab.
 - Make sure that in the extension details, the extension has access to all sites.
-      A lot of video players are loaded inside of iframes, so it's difficult to list every single URL that the extension might need access to.
+A lot of video players are loaded inside of iframes, so it's difficult to know every single URL that the extension might need access to.

-- The extension keyboard shortcuts aren't working.
+### The extension keyboard shortcuts aren't working.
 - Try uninstalling and reinstalling the extension and restarting Chrome.
 - Make sure the extension isn't installed twice.
-    - Verify the keyboard shortcut is bound as in this [video](https://youtu.be/wYWbgovfNlI).
+- Verify the keyboard shortcuts are bound as in this [video](https://youtu.be/wYWbgovfNlI).

-- asbplayer can't connect to Anki.
+### asbplayer can't connect to Anki.
 It shows an error message e.g. 'Failed to fetch.'
 - If you're using Brave, make sure asbplayer isn't being blocked by Shield.
 - Make sure that asbplayer is allowed by AnkiConnect, as in this [video](https://youtu.be/Mv7fEVb6PHo?t=44).
 - Check that your browser or an ad blocker isn't blocking the request.
 A good place to start is by opening your browser's developer console and looking for errors.

-- asbplayer isn't including audio/screenshot in flashcards.
+### asbplayer isn't including audio/screenshot in flashcards.
 - If you're mining streaming video make sure you use an extension keyboard shortcut (`Ctrl+Shift+X` by default) from the tab with the streaming video.

-### Demos
+## Demos

 - [Sentence mining streaming video with asbplayer (synchronous workflow)](https://www.youtube.com/watch?v=W9Lf3C7sRzc)
 - [Sentence mining streaming video with asbplayer (asynchronous workflow)](https://www.youtube.com/watch?v=kJXVVixD8H8)